Welcome to Knockninny Parish

 Welcome to the parish of Knockninny.
-Knockninny parish has two churchs St Ninnidh’s Derrylin and St Mary’s Temore.
-The parish gets its name of the the 6th century saint Ninidh.
+Knockninny parish has two churchs St Ninnidh’s Derrylin and St Mary’s Teemore.
+The parish gets its name of the the 6th century saint Ninnidh.

 St. Ninnidh is regarded as one of the Twelve Apostles of Ireland.
 He is associated with shores of Lough Erne and particularly the island of Inishmacsaint and the parish of Knockninny (derived from the Irish: Cnoc Ninnidh, meaning The Hill of Ninnidh).